-IX.6.4 Copyright in Distance Education Courses
+IX.6.4 Copyright in Online Courses

-- IX.6.4.1 - (a) The Member shall grant to the Employer non-exclusive, royalty-free, irrevocable, indivisible, and non-transferable licence to use solely for the Employer's internal use, distance education courses created by the Member.
-Such licence shall not include the right to transfer or exploit the distance education courses, in whole or in part.
-The distance education course materials shall be used by the Employer solely for the purpose of delivering the course for which they were designed. - (b) Where Members have been employed by the Employer outside the term of their limited term appointments, solely for the purpose of creating distance education materials, the ownership of the intellectual property rights to these said course materials shall be held by the Employer. - IX.6.4.2 If a department/ proposes to offer a distance education course that has not been offered during a period exceeding four (4) years, and the Employer intends to assign the course to another instructor under the provisions of IX.6.4.3, the Employer may request that the member revise and update the course prior to it being offered again.
-If the member declines, the Employer reserves the right to have the distance education materials revised and updated by other qualified personnel.
+- IX.6.4.1 The Member shall grant to the Employer non-exclusive, royalty-free, irrevocable, indivisible, and non-transferable licence to use solely for the Employer's internal use, online courses created by the Member.
+Such licence shall not include the right to transfer or exploit the online courses, in whole or in part. online course content shall be used by the Employer solely for the purpose of delivering the course for which they were designed. - If a department proposes to offer an online course that has not been offered during a period exceeding four (4) years, and the Employer intends to assign the course to another instructor under the provisions of IX.6.4.4, the Employer may request that the member revise and update the course prior to it being offered again.
+If the member declines, the Employer reserves the right to have the online materials revised and updated by other qualified personnel.
 The Member shall be supplied with a copy of the revised materials at their request.
-Such revision or updating does not constitute a waiver of the Member's moral rights. - IX.6.4.3 A member, as owner and copyright holder of the distance education course materials, retains the right to teach their distance education course each time it is offered.
-If a member declines the request of the employer to teach the course, or is unavailable (e.g, sabbatical or other leave), the employer may assign another qualified instructor to teach the course and its content that the employer has a licence to use under IX.6.4.1.
+Such revision or updating does not constitute a waiver of the Member's moral rights. - IX.6.4.3 The Employer has the right to review and revise technical components of a course on an annual basis.
+Trent Online will provide a list of suggested revisions to the member, and Trent Online has the right to revise the technical components, subject to the member's consent. - IX.6.4.4 A member, as owner and copyright holder of the online course materials, retains the right to teach their online course each time it is offered.
+If a member declines the request of the employer to teach the course, or is unavailable (e.g. sabbatical or other leave), the employer may assign another qualified instructor to teach the course and its content that the employer has a licence to use under IX.6.4.1.

-IX.6.5 Remunerated Use of Distance Education Materials
+IX.6.5 Remunerated Use of Online Materials

-If a Member, as owner and copyright holder of the distance education materials, chooses to make her/his distance education material available for purposes of remuneration, s/he shall inform the Employer in writing of their decision.
-Net profits accruing from the sale or licencing of the distance education materials shall be shared equally between the Employer and the Member.
+If a Member, as owner and copyright holder of the online materials, chooses to make their online material available for purposes of remuneration, they shall inform the Employer in writing of their decision.
+Net profits accruing from the sale or licencing of the online materials shall be shared equally between the Employer and the Member.